CampusAI/CampusAI.github.io/_rl/lecture_2/lecture2.md

 -->
 {% include start-row.html %}

+At this point you might be wondering something like: _Wait, if we have demonstrations on how to behave in an environment, can't we just fit a model capable of generalizing (e.g. ANN) to it?_
+That is what **Imitation Learning** tries to achieve, sadly it doesn't work.
+In this post we explain why.

-# Behavioral cloning (BC)
+# Behavioral Cloning (BC)

-**IDEA:** Record a lot of "expert" demonstrations and apply classic supervised learning to obtain a model to map observations to actions (policy).
+**IDEA:** Record a lot of "expert" demonstrations and apply classic **supervised learning** to obtain a model to map observations to actions (policy).

 {% include end-row.html %}
 {% include start-row.html %}

-{% include figure.html url="/_rl/lecture_2/bc.png" description="Self-driving vehicle behavioral cloning workflow example." %}
+{% include figure.html url="/_rl/lecture_2/bc.png" description="Self-driving vehicle behavioral cloning workflow example.
+We can safe a dataset of `expert` observation-action pairs and train a ANN to learn the mapping from observation to action." %}

 {% include annotation.html %}